wp-plugins/woocommerce-rrp/readme.txt

 == Installation ==

+= WooCommerce Compatibility =

+Tested up to 2.2.10

 1. Upload WooCommerce RRP to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to WooCommerce > Settings and add your text to the input areas in "Currency Options".
 See Screenshots for a visual explanation.

 == Frequently Asked Questions ==

+= What versions of WooCommerce is this compatible with? =

+I have tested this plugin with WooCommerce version 2.0.0 up to 2.2.10.

 = What if I want to change the "Product Price Text" for a certain product? =